nathaniel-brough/CubeMxToBazel/README.md

 The resulting binary executable and binary libraries can be found under `YOUR_PROJECT_PATH_HERE/bazel-bin`.
 The resulting executable will be named `YOUR_PROJECT_PATH_HERE/bazel-bin/main`.

+**NOTE:** On first run this project will download the official arm compiler, as such it is expected that you have a strong internet connection.
+This downloaded compiler will be cached and does not require re-downloading provided that the arm_none_bazel rule in `WORKSPACE` is not modified.

 ## Current Functionality

 - [x] Converts generated `*.gpdsc` files from stm32cubemx into bazel BUILD files